AlexandraEL9/KIS-MS4/README.md

 - High-contrast font colors ensure readability for users with visual impairments.
 - Larger font sizes and bold weights are used for important elements to improve visibility and user experience.

-This approach to typography ensures a visually appealing and accessible interface for all users.

 ### Colour Scheme

 The **Keep It Sweet** project features a vibrant and playful colour scheme designed to evoke a sense of fun and excitement, perfectly aligning with the theme of an online sweet shop.

 ![Checkout Success Page Wireframe](./docs/colour-pallet.png)

 #### Primary Colours